 Low vitamin D levels are associated with a greater risk of developing Alzheimer's disease.
 We get most of our vitamin D from sun exposure; food sources are less reliable, but include fatty fish and eggs (which also provide protein for proper muscle and brain function and choline, an important nutrient for memory and neurodevelopment).

 Whole foods are plant-based foods that are unprocessed and unrefined (or minimally processed).
 These include whole grains, fruits, vegetables and legumes.
 Whole grains are also a source of B vitamins and folic acid, both of which can also help to fight cognitive decline.
-Jean Hailes dietitian Stephanie Pirotta says whole foods are "always"the best way to get your vitamins and minerals, though supplements can still help.
+Dietitian Stephanie Pirotta says whole foods are "always"the best way to get your vitamins and minerals, though supplements can still help.
 "Sometimes people may still be deficient or low in a certain nutrient even if they are eating it in their diet," says Ms Pirotta.
 So there's probably no surprises there – good food means good health, in body and mind.
 But knowing the science behind it means you're probably feeling smarter already, right?

 Three things to know